Glossary

 Explore Hugging Face, the leading AI platform for NLP and computer vision with pre-trained models, datasets, and tools for seamless ML development.

-Hugging Face offers several key components designed to streamline the ML workflow:
+The Hugging Face ecosystem is built around several key components that work together to streamline the ML workflow:

 Relevance and Applications

 Hugging Face significantly lowers the barrier to entry for working with advanced AI models.
-By providing readily available pre-trained models, it enables developers to achieve high performance on specific tasks through fine-tuning rather than training models from scratch, saving considerable time and computational resources like GPUs.
+By providing readily available pre-trained models, it enables developers to achieve high performance on specific tasks through fine-tuning rather than training models from scratch.
+This approach, a form of transfer learning, saves considerable time and computational resources.
 This accessibility has made it a cornerstone for both research and industry applications in deep learning.

 Real-world examples include: